6 tips for running in hot weather - The Lily Foundation

 3. Adjust your pace

 You've been training all year and might have a personal best to beat, but failing to take the heat into account will not end well.
-Slow your pace according to the weather, especially if you've trained in cooler months and are not used to running in heat.
-Don't make the rookie error of going out too hard at the start of a run.
+Slow your pace according to the weather, especially if you've trained during the cooler months and are not used to running in heat.
+And don't make the rookie error of going out too hard at the start of a run.

 4. Get wet

 Nothing beats a cold shower on a hot run, so look out for opportunities for a good drenching.
-We're not all lucky enough to live near mountain streams, but a municipal drinking fountain, lawn sprinkler or a bottle of water over the head can do the job.
+We're not all lucky enough to live near mountain streams, but a municipal drinking fountain, lawn sprinkler or bottle of water over the head can do the job almost as well.

 5. Mind your minerals